franz-deleon/FdlDebug/README.md

        */
        ```

     *Please remember that you need to enable XDEBUG_TRACE.
-You can use some XDebug browser extensions to enable it or by passing XDEBUG_TRACE to `http://domain.com/?XDEBUG_TRACE=1`
+You can use some XDebug browser extensions to enable it or by passing XDEBUG_TRACE to `http://domain.com/?XDEBUG_TRACE=1` (not recommended)